2newMove/Python/README.md

 # Python

-its a python file I made to Practice what I learned by collaborating with fellow learners
+I have decided to collaborate with fellow learners in python to practice at this place put your related questions below if any